 The quota holder must authorise you to use their quota.

-If you’re an equipment manufacturer with a quota authorisation from a quota holder, you can delegate your quota authorisation to an F gas importer
+If you’re an authorisation manager with a quota authorisation from a quota holder, you can delegate your quota authorisation to an F gas equipment importer.

 Before you use quota authorisations, you must get a letter from the quota holder: